Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/minting-tool.rst

     When the transaction is finalized, an alert window shows that your tokens are minted.

-.. _contract-index:
+.. _contract-address:

     One thing to note in the figure above is "CONTRACT: 2668/0 (CIS2-MULTI)".
-This statement says that your tokens are minted on the contract with the index number <2668,0>.
-A contract index is the address of your contract.
+This statement says that your tokens are minted on the contract with the address <2668,0>.
+A contract adderss has two parts; the index is the first number and the subindex is the second number which is always zero.
 This could be any contract deployed to Concordium.
 For example, when you create a new instance of an NFT contract, the creator account will be the owner of that contract instance.
 By using that address value, the owner can handle some owner-specific operations, anyone can check some accounts' balances if it's a token contract, etc. As an example, when you click **DEPLOY NEW**, you create a new contract instance that you own; and when you minted that NFT it is recorded in that smart contract instance's state on the blockchain.
 For every operation about that token like transfer, sell, etc. you will keep storing that changes on your contract's state.
 This is your contract now at that address.

 .. dropdown:: Mint NFTs with Pinata